Dance, Movement

 Taqsim Tips

-As a surprise bonus, making preparations for this class reminded me that creativity is born while you actually do the work – so there’s not much sense really in waiting for inspiration to come visit.
+As a surprise bonus, this blog post (and remastering/revisiting the Oriental Choreo course for my online BOOST Membership) reminded me that creativity is born while you actually do the work – so there’s not much sense really in waiting for inspiration to come visit.

+And.. the same goes for motivation.
 One has to trust that it will happen.
-You go first.
+YOU go first.

 In that sense, here are my: